What’s the biggest asset for a business? We are talking about something that makes more than $100 dollars for every single dollar spent.

 Optimize your Website for Search Rankings:

-93% of all online experiences start from a search.
-SEO can help you rank for keywords your target audience will use.
+93% of all online experiences start with a search.
+SEO can help you rank the keywords your target audience will use.

 During a live Q&A, Andrey Lipattsev, a senior search quality strategist at Google said that content and back links are the two most important ranking signals.
 Creating quality content around your target keywords and building quality link will result in a constant stream of organic visitors.

 Pay-per-click advertisements include search ads that appear in search results or display ads like banners on another website.
 You only pay when someone clicks on your ad.